Improve Performance for Cross-Database Joins

 5. In the Cross-Database Join dialog, select one of the following options, then click OK:

-Important: If you select Use Tableau or existing databases, Tableau chooses the fastest option when performing the join.
-This behavior is pre-determined by a set of criteria including join types.
+Important: If you select Let Tableau decide where to join, Tableau chooses the fastest option when performing the join.
+This behavior is predetermined by a set of criteria including join types.
 For instance, Tableau always chooses Hyper for non-inner joins.

 If Tableau uses Hyper to perform the join, this process happens in the background and no indicator is shown to identify where the join was performed.